-- Wagner Peyser Employment Services Programs - WIOA Adult, Dislocated Worker, and Youth Programs - WIOA National Dislocated Worker Grant Program - Temporary Assistance for Needy Families (TANF) Choices Program - Supplemental Nutrition for Needy Children (SNAP) Program - Non-Custodial Parent Program

-- Child Care Services Programs

-- Texas Veterans Commission Veterans and Disabled Veterans Employment Services Programs

-- Vocational Rehabilitation Program

-- Adult Education and Literacy Programs
+- Wagner Peyser Employment Services Programs - WIOA Adult, Dislocated Worker, and Youth Programs - WIOA National Dislocated Worker Grant Program - Temporary Assistance for Needy Families (TANF) Choices Program - Supplemental Nutrition for Needy Children (SNAP) Program - Non-Custodial Parent Program - Child Care Services Programs - Texas Veterans Commission Veterans and Disabled Veterans Employment Services Programs - Vocational Rehabilitation Program - Adult Education and Literacy Programs performance outcomes of one of the partners.
+The Performance Improvement Team has been able to brainstorm and develop innovative ways to enhance customer tracking through different methods of communication and feedback mechanisms, provide services and outreach to customers, and identify program short-falls that allow for co-enrollment in multiple programs that WSCT has to offer.
+Over the program year for 2022, WSCT has achieved the following:

 During Performance Improvement Team meetings, performance for each program is reviewed, and the representative(s) for that program explain their performance challenges and their planned solutions.
-Others in the room help to brainstorm for possible solutions that could be supported by multiple programs and they also explore actions in their own programs that may be negatively impacting the performance outcomes of one of the partners.
-One example of a resulting improvement strategy is Central Texas' virtual job fairs.
-As a result of COVID-19, customers in all programs were suffering and enrollment was down, to promote employment opportunities in a safe environment, Central Texas program partners began working together to identify job applicant candidates to compete for local job openings.
-This was especially important because local businesses that were striving to remain open at allowable capacities were having problems filling their job openings.
-With only three months of providing the virtual jobs the following has been achieved:
+Others in the room help to brainstorm for possible solutions that could be supported by multiple programs and they also explore actions in their own programs that may be negatively impacting the